Homemade Beef and Bean Chili

-- 3 cans pinto beans
+- 2 cans pinto beans

-- 1 can kidney beans
+- 2 cans kidney beans

-- 1-2 cans chili ready tomatoes
+- 2 cans diced tomatoes

-- Brown ground beef in skillet, drain.
+- Brown ground beef in skillet, add all seasonings to the meat, drain.

 - While the beef is browning open the beans and tomatoes (don’t drain anything!) and pour them into a pot.

 - Now, depending on how much liquid there is in the beans and tomatoes and how “soupy” you like your chili will depend on how much beef broth to add.
 I like mine to have plenty of juice but I don’t want it to be chili flavored hamburger soup either.
-I usually add about 1/2 a carton of beef broth.
-Sometimes less sometimes more.

 - Heat through till it’s bubbly.